FoleyLab/wptherml_v1.0.0/README.md

 ## Overview
 WPTherml stands for **W**illiam **P**aterson University's tool for **Th**ermal **E**nergy and **R**adiation management with **M**ulti **L**ayer nanostructures.
-The vision of this software package is to provide an easy-to-use platform for the design of materials with tailored optical and thermal properties for the vast number of energy applications where the control of absorption and emission of radiation, or conversion of heat to radiation or vice versa, is paramount.
+The vision of this software package is to provide an easy-to-use platform for the design of materials with tailored optical and thermal properties for the vast number of energy applications where control of absorption and emission of radiation, or conversion of heat to radiation or vice versa, is paramount.
 The optical properties are treated within classical electrodynamics, and the current version uses the Transfer Matrix Method to rigorously solve Maxwell's equations for layered isotropic media.
 More details of the Transfer Matrix equations, along will the full mathematical formulation currently implemented in WPTherml, can be found in the [documentation](https://github.com/FoleyLab/wptherml/blob/master/documentation/Equations.pdf).

 ## Quick Start
-- WPTherml is written in Python3 and requires the numpy, scipy, and matplotlib packages.
+- WPTherml is written in Python 3 and requires the numpy, scipy, and matplotlib packages.
 Current installation of the Anaconda Python 3 package should provide all you need on Windows, Mac, or Linux platforms
 - To get started, clone or download this repository to your computer
 - Open a new .py file in your favorite text editor or IDE, e.g.